 It is no longer true in developed countries that the reason for geographic departmentalization is due to poor communication.
 In the developing world, however, poor communication facilities are still a major reason for this type of departmentalization.

 Companies that diversify into many product lines may base departmentalization on the type of products carried.
 Departmentalization along product lines is mostly to be found in large-scale enterprises.
 Some group of companies assigns management responsibilities according to product lines.
-There are departments dealing solely with building materials, machinery, industrial hardware or office equipment.
-Some other automobile companies departmentalize on the basis of the type of vehicle or equipment carried.
+Departments are dealing solely with building materials, machinery, industrial hardware or office equipment.
+Some other automobile companies departmentalize based on the type of vehicle or equipment carried.

-Manufacturers who base departmentalization on product line are conscious of a profitable development of high technical and managerial expertise along product lines.
-At each product departmental level, managers and technical personnel are specifically trained in relation to the product lines.
-As a result, planning for profits becomes the responsibility of each department’s or product line’s managers.
+Manufacturers who base departmentalization on product lines are conscious of a profitable development of high technical and managerial expertise along product lines.
+At each product departmental level, managers and technical personnel are specifically trained about the product lines.
+As a result, planning for profits becomes the responsibility of each department or product line’s managers.

-When it is important to cater to the special needs of customers, departmentalization may be by customer.
+When it is important to cater to the special needs of customers, departmentalization maybe by the customer.
 For example, it is common in the retail business for departments to be established according to the type of customers served.
 A retail organization may be departmentalized, for example, to cater for the needs of children, ladies, men, house wear bridal furnishings, baby-care items, and expectant mothers’ needs.

-The aim of departmentalization is to facilitate the efficient management of human and materials resources so that the goals or objectives of the organization can be achieved.
+Departmentalization aims to facilitate the efficient management of human and material resources so that the goals or objectives of the organization can be achieved.
 The prime motive of any business organization is the profit or reward that will accrue to the owners or shareholders.
 A business concern may create departments, in consideration of the number of people to be directly controlled by one manager, supervisor or foreman, in an attempt to enhance the achievement of its goals.

 The rationale for the structuring of an organization is based on the principles of: